Satisfactory Academic Progress for Financial Aid

 The number of Credits Attempted includes all classes taken at Western and any transferred credits regardless of whether financial aid was received while enrolled in those classes.
 Repeated classes, transfers, failed classes, withdrawals, and incompletes are also counted toward the number of Credits Attempted.
 All classes enrolled as of the Date of Record for each semester will be counted as Credits Attempted.

 Credits taken toward other programs are also counted in determining Maximum Timeframe status.
-Appeals for extension to the 150% Rule can be requested by completing the Academic Progress Appeal (150% Rule) form and an Academic Plan with the help of an advisor.
+Appeals for extension to the 150% Rule can be requested by completing the Academic Progress Appeal (150% Rule) form and an Academic Success Plan with the help of an advisor.

 Failure to comply with a completed Academic Plan will result in DENIAL of future financial aid!

 If you retake a course for which you earned a C or better, contact the Financial aid Manager to determine if you are able to receive aid for this course again.
+Repeated coursework will be included when determining satisfactory academic progress.